prismmodelchecker/prism/prism/README.txt

 Other comments and feedback about any aspect of PRISM are also very welcome.
 Please contact:

   Dave Parker
-  (david.parker@comlab.ox.ac.uk)
-  Oxford University Computing Laboratory
+  (david.parker@cs.ox.ac.uk)
+  Department of Computer Science
+  University of Oxford
   Wolfson Building
   Parks Road
   Oxford